Skip to Content

 1. Once a professional development plan has been implemented, the faculty member will be evaluated during the following two regular, annual performance evaluation cycles.
 The annual evaluation will determine progress toward meeting the specific goals established in the professional development plan.

-1. After the evaluation process is complete, if the chair concludes that the goals of the plan have been achieved and that performance meets departmental expectations, the chair will inform the faculty member, the departmental personnel committee, and the college dean in writing that the affected faculty has met departmental expectations and is no longer subject to the provisions of the professional development plan.
-This notice should be given within three class days.
+1. After the evaluation process is complete, if the chair/school director concludes that the goals of the plan have been achieved and that performance meets academic unit expectations, the chair/school director will inform the faculty member, the academic unit personnel committee, and the college dean and Faculty and Academic Resources in writing that the affected faculty has met academic unit expectations and is no longer subject to the provisions of the professional development plan.
+This notice should be given within three business days after completion of the evaluation process.

-2. If the chair does not think the faculty member has fulfilled the goals of the professional development plan and still fails to meet departmental expectations, the following procedures will be followed:
+2. If the chair/school director does not think the faculty member has fulfilled the goals of the professional development plan and still fails to meet academic unit expectations, the following procedures will be followed:

-1. Within three class days, the chair will give written notice to the affected faculty member and invite the faculty member to meet and discuss the evaluation and the lack of progress toward meeting the professional development plan.
-The meeting between the chair and the faculty member should be conducted within six class days after the faculty member receives the chair’s written notification.
-If the faculty member chooses not to meet with the chair, the faculty member should notify the chair in writing within the same six-day period.
-The faculty member’s failure to respond does not prevent the process from moving forward, but may constitute grounds for a charge of insubordination.
+1. Within three business days, the chair/school director will give written notice to the affected faculty member and invite the faculty member to meet and discuss the evaluation and the lack of progress toward meeting the professional development plan.
+The meeting between the chair/school director and the faculty member should be conducted within six business days after the faculty member receives the chair/school director’s written notification.
+If the faculty member chooses not to meet with the chair/school director, the faculty member should notify the chair/school director in writing within the same six-day period.
+The faculty member’s failure to respond does not prevent the process from moving forward but may constitute grounds for a charge of insubordination.

-2. After discussing the evaluation with the faculty member, if the chair still finds that the faculty member may have failed to fulfill the goals of the professional development plan and may still fail to meet departmental expectations, the chair will call a special meeting to present this finding to the departmental personnel committee.
-This meeting should take place no later than six class days after the chair’s meeting with the faculty member.
-The faculty member’s failure to meet with the chair does not prevent the process from moving forward, but may constitute grounds for a charge of insubordination.
+2. After discussing the evaluation with the faculty member, if the chair/school director still finds that the faculty member may have failed to fulfill the goals of the professional development plan and may still fail to meet academic unit expectations, the chair/school director will call a special meeting to present this finding to the academic unit personnel committee.
+This meeting should take place no later than six business days after the chair/school director’s meeting with the faculty member.
+The faculty member’s failure to meet with the chair/school director does not prevent the process from moving forward but may constitute grounds for a charge of insubordination.

-3. The chair will present the recommendation of nonperformance and its supporting documentation to the departmental personnel committee.
-The affected faculty member has the right to be present, to address the departmental personnel committee, and to provide additional evidence related to his or her performance.
+3. The chair/school director will present the recommendation of nonperformance and its supporting documentation to the academic unit personnel committee.
+The affected faculty member and an advocate have the right to be present, to address the academic unit personnel committee, and to provide additional evidence related to their performance.

-4. Within six days after the chair’s meeting with the faculty member, the departmental personnel committee will discuss the evidence provided by the chair and the faculty member.
-The faculty member will not be present during this discussion; the chair will preside in a non-voting capacity.
-The departmental personnel committee will choose a recorder who is responsible for informing the chair about the committee’s deliberations.
+4. Within six days after the chair/school director’s meeting with the faculty member, the academic unit personnel committee will discuss the evidence provided by the chair/school director and the faculty member.
+The faculty member will not be present during this discussion; the chair/school director will preside in a non-voting capacity.
+The academic unit personnel committee will choose a recorder who is responsible for informing the chair/school director about the committee’s deliberations.

-5. After considering the evidence, the personnel committee will vote by secret ballot to confirm that a faculty member has not performed to departmental standards and should remain in a professional development plan.
+5. After considering the evidence, the personnel committee will vote by secret ballot to confirm that a faculty member has not performed to academic unit standards and should remain in a professional development plan.
 The affected faculty member will not be present for this vote.

-1. A finding of nonperformance requires a majority of all members of the departmental personnel committee, excluding the chair and the affected faculty member.
+1. A finding of nonperformance requires a majority of all members of the academic unit personnel committee, excluding the chair/school director and the affected faculty member.

-2. The faculty member will be considered as having failed to meet expectations only if there is concurrence between the chair and departmental personnel committee.
-If the faculty member is judged to have met departmental expectations, he or she is no longer subject to the provisions of the professional development plan.
+2. The faculty member will be considered as having failed to meet expectations only if there is concurrence between the chair/school director and academic unit personnel committee.
+If the faculty member is judged to have met academic unit expectations, they are no longer subject to the provisions of the professional development plan.

-3. The chair will inform the faculty member in writing of the department’s judgment within three class days of the personnel committee meeting.
+3. The chair/school director will inform the faculty member in writing of the department’s judgment within three business days of the personnel committee meeting.

 4. If the faculty member is to remain on the professional development plan for an additional year, the faculty member may request specific amendments to the plan.
-Such amendments may be incorporated into the plan if the chair and the departmental personnel committee agree.
+Such amendments may be incorporated into the plan if the chair/school director and the academic unit personnel committee agree.

-6. If the faculty member is judged to have performed below expectations, the recorder will initiate the First Annual Evaluation Under the Performance Development Plan, which will contain a record of the vote and a list of the faculty voting and forward it to the chair.
-The chair will forward this tracking form, the chair’s recommendation, the original or amended professional development plan, the departmental performance standards, and the two most recent annual evaluations with all supporting material related to those evaluations to the dean of the college within three class days.
-Within the same three days, the chair will notify the affected faculty member of the department’s recommendation.
+6. If the faculty member is judged to have performed below expectations, the recorder will initiate the First Annual Evaluation Under the Performance Development Plan, which will contain a record of the vote and a list of the faculty voting and forward it to the chair/school director.
+The chair/school director will forward this tracking form, the chair/school director’s recommendation, the original or amended professional development plan, the academic unit performance standards, and the two most recent annual evaluations with all supporting material related to those evaluations to the dean of the college within three business days.
+Within the same three days, the chair/school director will notify the affected faculty member of the department’s recommendation.
 The faculty member may also submit additional, relevant material to the college dean.

-3. The college dean will call a special meeting of the college review group within six class days after receiving the departmental recommendation and supporting documents.
-The following procedure will be followed:
+3. The college dean will call a special meeting of the college review group within six business days after receiving the academic unit recommendation and supporting documents.
+The following procedures will be followed:

-1. The dean will provide the college review group with all the documentation regarding the faculty member’s performance, including the departmental tracking sheet, the departmental performance standards, the faculty member’s professional development plan, the two most recent annual evaluations with all supporting materials related to those evaluations, all documents developed by the departmental personnel committee, and all materials supplied by the affected faculty member.
+1. The dean will provide the college review group with all the documentation regarding the faculty member’s performance, including the academic unit tracking sheet, the academic unit performance standards, the faculty member’s professional development plan, the two most recent annual evaluations with all supporting materials related to those evaluations, all documents developed by the academic unit personnel committee, and all materials supplied by the affected faculty member.

 2. Before the college review group meets, the dean will remind the faculty member of the opportunity to submit additional, relevant material for review.

-3. The college review group will vote to approve or disapprove the judgment made at the departmental level, using the same procedure it would in reviewing a candidate for tenure and promotion.
-A vote supporting the departmental evaluation of nonperformance requires a majority vote.
+3. The college review group will vote to approve or disapprove the judgment made at the academic unit level, using the same procedure it would in reviewing a candidate for tenure and promotion.
+A vote supporting the academic unit evaluation of nonperformance requires a majority vote.
 The college review group’s vote and recommendation will be forwarded to the college dean.

-4. Within six class days after receiving the recommendation of the college review group, the college dean will make a recommendation and forward the case to the provost and VPAA, along with relevant documentation.
-The dean will notify the faculty member and the department chair of the recommendation.
-The provost and VPAA will accept or reject the recommendation of the college dean and will notify the affected faculty member, the dean, and the department chair within ten class days.
-Maintaining the anonymity of the faculty member to the fullest extent permitted by Texas law, the provost and VPAA will simultaneously notify the Faculty Senate of the action taken.
+4. Within six business days after receiving the recommendation of the college review group, the college dean will make a recommendation and forward the case to the provost, along with relevant documentation.
+The dean will notify the faculty member and the department chair/school director of the recommendation.
+The provost will accept or reject the recommendation of the college dean and will notify the affected faculty member, the dean, and the department chair/school director within 10 business days.
+Maintaining the anonymity of the faculty member to the fullest extent permitted by Texas law, the provost will simultaneously notify the chair of Faculty Senate of the action taken.

 2. Calendar for First Annual Evaluation Under the Professional Development Plan: